mozilla/protocol/components/branding/logo/readme.md

 - `mzp-t-product-pocket`
 - `mzp-t-product-relay`

+Logos are aligned with text by default (either left or right, depending on text direction).
+Some additional layout classes are available to center the logo on all viewports or only in small viewports.

+Layout classes:
+- `mzp-l-logo-center`
+- `mzp-l-logo-center-on-sm-md`

 ### Tips
 This component uses CSS image replacement to display a background image in place of the element’s text content.
 If you use the logo as meaningful content like a